TylerC-Anderson/cert_prep_0_pjpt/Practical Ethical Hacking/2_Enumeration/HTTP and HTTPS Enumeration.md

 *Tools*:
 - `nikto` - `nikto -h http://192.168.109.129` -  Enums web servers, listing vulnerabilities if in the DB that nikto accesses.
 - `Firefox about:config` - If you find an outdated config and you need to enable legacy compatibility
+- `ffuf` - directory fuzzer capable of recursion (see commands for usage)
 - `gobuster` & `dirbuster` & `dirb` - Directory Busting tools
     - IP address format to use in dirbuster (summoned with `dirbuster&`):
         - http://192.168.109.129:80/